 The good news this is preventable.
 Follow these tips:

-• Load your film in a development tank in a completely dark room with no light coming in under or around the door.
+- Load your film in a development tank in a completely dark room with no light coming in under or around the door.

-• Check to make sure your development tank is light tight and secure after loading your tank with film
+- Check to make sure your development tank is light tight and secure after loading your tank with film

-• Make sure not to open the camera mid-roll and accidentally expose your film with light.
+- Make sure not to open the camera mid-roll and accidentally expose your film with light.
 I recommend using either black electrical tape or black gaffer’s tape like this to tape around the film door to block light any extra light.

-• Store your film correctly – out of direct sunlight and heat
+- Store your film correctly – out of direct sunlight and heat

-• If the film is old film or expired it is likely you don’t know how it was stored so be aware of the possibility of damaged film.
+- If the film is old film or expired it is likely you don’t know how it was stored so be aware of the possibility of damaged film.

-• If your film was overexposed and underdeveloped use a light meter when shooting to get the correct exposure and make sure to develop your film when processing for the appropriate amount of time.
-Follow the manufacturer’s instructions or see this websiteOpens in a new tab. for information.
+- If your film was overexposed and underdeveloped use a light meter when shooting to get the correct exposure and make sure to develop your film when processing for the appropriate amount of time.
+Follow the manufacturer’s instructions or see this website for information.

-***If you are shooting expired filmOpens in a new tab. (color or black and white) the general rule of thumb is to overexpose it 1/2-Stop per decade it is expired.
+***If you are shooting expired film (color or black and white) the general rule of thumb is to overexpose it 1/2-Stop per decade it is expired.
 If you don’t know how it was stored assume it wasn’t kept cold in a fridge (especially for color film) and out of direct sunlight.
 Also, keep in mind that color film is more susceptible to bad storing conditions than black and white film.

 7. Why Is My Film Underexposed?